 Begin any makeup application with moisturized skin and conditioned lips (find a facial moisturizer and a lip balm you love and use them religiously).

 The best time to remove facial hair is after you take a shower and moisturize.
-For shaving, TG's need very good razors to hide the beard.
-I cannot stress enough how much you need a very close & smooth shave but don't shave so much to where it irritates or hurts your skin.
+For shaving, Trans Ladies need very good razors to hide facial hair.
+Try to get the most close & smooth shave you can so your makeup will be smooth, but don't shave so much to where it irritates or hurts your skin.
 Apply shaving cream, most shaving creams soften your hair by 70% more if you wait three minutes with it on.
-Now wet your razor and shave with the flow of the hair then go back and shave against the flow.
 You can feel around to see if you have any not so smooth areas and shave those areas some more.
 If you have any bleeding spots apply cold water on them to slow down bleeding and tear a small piece of tissue and place it on the bleeding spot.
 This helps stop a red spot from being there after it stops bleeding.
 You might need to wait 10 to 15 minutes before the bleeding stops.
 A styptic pencil will also stop any bleeding from cuts.
-Now you can cleanse and moisturize your face.

-You can buy beard cover at any TG shops but concealer also does very well.
+You can buy facial hair cover at any transgender shops, but concealer also does very well, there are also tattoo concealers that may work.
 The best colors to get for covering facial hair with concealer are yellowish or blueish tones and that also are closest to your natural skin tones.
-You can use a smudger or your finger tips to put on concealer.
+You can use a beauty blender, or your finger tips to put on concealer.
 Apply concealer around the shadow area with a soft upwards patting motion and make sure it is evenly blended all over.
 Let it sit for a minute before applying foundation.

-If their colors don't match your skin color a trick you can do with any foundation / concealer is to buy some makeup mixers at a place like Ebay.
+If their colors don't match your skin color a trick you can do with any makeup color is to buy some makeup mixer jars at a place like Ebay.
 They're tiny jars you can store makeup in.
 Then get the lighter, and darker shades of the makeup you want.
 Try to get the lighter, and darker shades that are closest your skin color.
 Then you can mix them in the jars to make them match your skin.

 When looking for cream, and powder foundation you want to find the best ones that match your skin color and they both need to be the same color.
 People don't always apply foundation completely over the face.
 If you have a problem area where the makeup makes your skin look worse you can avoid those areas by making a very well blended border of makeup around that area.
 If your makeup matches your skin enough people will not notice the border.
 Don't forget the neck or your foundation will be obvious.
 You can even apply to the cleavage area and all the way to the neck line of your clothing.
 Careful not to get any on your clothing.